-The Tyrolean Folk Song Archive in Innsbruck is dedicated to Tyrolean Folk Music.
+The Tyrolean Folk Song Archive in Innsbruck is dedicated to Tyrolean folk music in all its variants.

-Already since 1905, the Tyrolean Folk Song Archive is a centre for those who love folk music, comprising folk songs, folk music, folk dance and folk poesy.
-These cultural goods are gathered, researched, archiviated and published by the museum.
-The archive comprises an impressive collection of 70,000 secular and clerical songs, jodler, instrumental pieces, dances and rhymes of North Tyrol, East Tyrol and South Tyrol, which date back to the 17th century.
+Already since 1905, the Tyrolean Folk Song Archive (Tiroler Volksliedarchiv) is a centre for those who love folk music, comprising folk songs, folk music, folk dance, and folk poesy.
+These cultural goods are gathered, researched, archived and published by the museum.
+The archive comprises an impressive collection of 70,000 secular and clerical songs, yodeller, instrumental pieces, dances and rhymes of North Tyrol, East Tyrol and South Tyrol, which date back to the 17th century.